ceeblet/patterns/README.md

 #### Saving & Sharing Patterns

 Users can save the patterns they create to a public art gallery.
-When a user clicks <kbd>Save</kbd>, the pattern they created is assigned a UUID filename and securely saved to the AWS S3 cloud storage platform.
-The pattern's filepath (a url reference to its location on S3) is saved to an SQLite database.
+When a user clicks <kbd>Save</kbd>, the pattern they created is assigned a UUID file name and securely saved to the AWS S3 cloud storage platform.
+The pattern file path (a url reference to its location on S3) is saved to an SQLite database.
 A query for the most recently saved pattern urls is used to retrieve the pattern images and populate the gallery.
-Here is a sneak peek of the gallery page -- users can click on any image in the gallery to view it fullscreen or begin scrolling through the gallery pattern by pattern.
+Here is a sneak peek of the gallery page -- users can click on any image in the gallery to view it full screen or begin scrolling through the gallery pattern by pattern.

 <p align="center">
   <img align="center" src="/static/images/gallery.gif" alt="Gallery-Page">